-- That choice may end-up you refusing an induction as we can then refuse specific medical interventions we don’t think are safe without an IV.
+- That choice may end-up you refusing an induction of labour as we can then refuse specific medical interventions we don’t think are safe without an IV.

 If you really don’t want an IV, talk with your provider early in your prenatal appointments.
-It will give them time to discuss the risks and benefits with you.
+It will give them time to discuss the risks and benefits with you and what will be in your best interests.
 It will also allow you some thought about a point you might need to get one.
-It’s much easier to consider things like this when it is calm and we can make rational choices.
+You can add it as part of your birth plan too as a reminder.
+At the end of the day, it’s much easier to consider things like this when it is calm and we can make an informed decision and rational choices.
 Doing all of this is called informed consent.

 What If I Don’t Get an IV in Labor?